 Frozen ice-bar - recommended for any champagne lovers, stop off at the top of the Schlegelkopf chairlift where Veuve Cliquot is the drink of choice

-The Skihütte Schneggarei - a favorite of ours.
-A younger croud, with modern food and house music until late
+The Skihütte Schneggarei - a favourite of ours.
+A younger crowd, with modern food and house music until late

-Tannbergerhof - it has a great open air bar that serves an excellent mulled wine.
+Tannbergerhof - has a great open-air bar that serves an excellent mulled wine.

 Non-skiers will find they are in good company in Lech ski resort.
 Many of the resort’s winter visitors just come here to soak up the clean mountain air and the beautiful scenery.
 This means the resort remains fairly lively during the daytime.
 There are some pretty walks along the valley floor and great shopping.
 It is easy to get up the mountain for a lunch-time rendezvous with skiers in Oberlech.